 Bronze plans generally have the lowest premiums, but that’s because they require you to pay more out of pocket before your insurance starts paying for some of your medical expenses.
 Platinum plans usually have the highest premiums, but your insurance typically pays for more and may offer coverage for more health care services.

 It’s important to know that these tiers don’t represent the quality of medical care that you receive.
 All plans need to cover the same 10 essential health benefits.
 You may even have access to the same network of doctors regardless of which tier your plan is in.
 The metal tiers only tell you how you will split health care costs with your insurance company.
+(See our study on where Obamacare plans cost the most.)

 If you don’t have employer-sponsored health insurance, you will need to purchase a health plan through the health insurance marketplace, also called the exchange.

 Marketplace health plans are divided into four categories based on how the insurance company splits your health care costs with you.
 The fours categories are called tiers and they are Bronze, Silver, Gold, and Platinum.
+Knowing the difference can help you find affordable health insurance.

 The difference between metal tiers is how insurance companies split costs with consumers.
 Cost sharing is a necessary part of health insurance, because it helps both you and your insurer to afford the high cost of medical care.
 Each tier has an average cost split associated with it.
 The table below lists the average cost-sharing breakdown that consumers and insurers will pay.